lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :mvn-global-settings: The name of the Maven global settings to use for
     :mvn-goals: The Maven goal to run first. (default: validate)
     :mvn-version: Version of maven to use. (default: mvn35)
+    :parallel: Boolean indicator for tox to run tests in parallel or series.
+       (default: false, in series)
     :pre-build-script: Shell script to execute before the Sonar builder.
         For example, install prerequisites or move files to the repo root.
-        (default: a string with a comment)
+        (default: a string with a shell comment)
     :python-version: Python version (default: python2)
     :sonar-mvn-goal: The Maven goal to run the Sonar plugin. (default: sonar:sonar)
     :stream: Keyword used to represent a release code-name.